 For the person experiencing depression, they may have physical health consequences like a weakened immune system, chronic pain, or sleep issues.
 Mentally, they may experience difficulty concentrating and lack motivation, which can hinder rehabilitation and make preparing for life after release more challenging.

 Suicide is the most common cause of death for people in jail.
-Depression results in an increased risk of self-harm and suicide.
+Depression is associated with an increased risk of self-harm and suicide.
 People in jail may feel hopeless and like things can’t get better, leading to tragic outcomes without support and intervention.

 Depression may also lead to problems for the larger jail population.
 People experiencing depression may have behavioral issues because the mental illness makes them irritable, aggressive, or withdrawn.
 These behaviors may result in conflicts with others or staff, creating tension and safety concerns.